Hillsdale College exists to form the hearts and characters of its students as well as their minds.

 See below for a current schedule of regular public worship.
 All people are welcome to any of these services regardless of their own religious tradition.
 This list only includes regularly scheduled public worship open to all; it does not include the several dozen Bible studies and fellowship gatherings organized organically all over campus which usually cater to smaller demographics (e.g. people in a particular dorm, Greek students, etc.).

-Christ Chapel stands as an affirmation of Hillsdale’s Christian roots and identity, serves as a reminder that civil and religious liberty are inseparable, and provides a much-needed place of worship for all Hillsdale College students, regardless of denomination.
+Christ Chapel stands as an affirmation of Hillsdale’s Christian roots, commitments, and identity, serves as a reminder that civil and religious liberty are inseparable, and provides a much-needed place of on-campus worship for Hillsdale College students, regardless of denomination.

-My name is Adam and I am the College Chaplain.
-My role on campus is to support and to serve the student ministries on campus.
-In particular, I provide spiritual and administrative support to the student ministry leaders, and I help coordinate communication between the various ministries.
-In addition, I provide one-on-one spiritual counseling to students who desire it covering a range of topics, from questions about doctrine to dealing with a difficult roommate.
-I would love to hear about your story, so schedule a time to come see me!
+On campus, Chaplain Rick supports and serves student ministries.
+In particular, he provides spiritual and administrative support to the student ministry leaders and helps coordinate communication between the various ministries.
+In addition, he provides one-on-one spiritual counseling to students who desire it, covering a range of topics from questions about doctrine to dealing with a difficult roommate.
+You will usually find him around campus, but he reserves “Office Hours” to make sure he is available for those who need him.
+He would love to hear your story, so drop by or schedule a time to visit him!

 Local Places of Worship